CUZ Q1 2026 Earnings Call Summary | Stock Taper

 • Acquisitions and Dispositions: Acquired 300 South Tryon in Charlotte for $317.5 million and sold Harborview Plaza for $39.5 million.
 Under contract to sell 111 Congress in Austin.

-• Market Trends: Noted a return to office trend, flight to quality in office space, and a reacceleration of migration to the Sunbelt, with significant corporate relocations.
+• Market Trends: Emphasized a return to office mandates and a flight to quality in office space, particularly in the Sunbelt region.
+Notable corporate relocations include Starbucks and Oracle.

 3. Forward Guidance and Outlook

-• Occupancy Goals: Targeting a year-end occupancy of 90%, with a modest amount of leasing needed to achieve this.
+• Occupancy Goals: Targeting a year-end occupancy rate of 90%, with a modest amount of new leasing needed to achieve this goal.

 4. Bad News, Challenges, or Points of Concern

-• Market Volatility: Ongoing macroeconomic concerns and public market volatility could impact future performance.
+• Market Volatility: Ongoing macroeconomic concerns and volatility in public markets could impact future performance.

 5. Notable Q&A Insights

-Overall, Cousins Properties reported a strong quarter with robust leasing activity and positive financial metrics, while maintaining a cautious outlook on market conditions and operational challenges.
+Overall, Cousins Properties reported a strong start to 2026, with robust leasing activity and positive financial metrics, while maintaining a focus on strategic growth and portfolio optimization amidst a competitive market landscape.